 To build the game from this source, simply run the file by double-clicking it.
 It will assemble the game and save the GameCode file into the current directory, so you may want to set the current directory before doing this.
 You may need to allocate more memory to the Next slot for the assembly to work: you need at least 832K to build Lander, and at least 904K to build BigLander.

 You can play the game by simply double-clicking on the GameCode file.
-You can run Lander on Arthur, RISC OS 2 or up to RISC OS 3.11, and you can run BigLander on any version of RISC OS.
+You can run Lander on Arthur, RISC OS 2 or RISC OS 3 up to version 3.11, and you can run BigLander on any version of RISC OS.
 You may need to allocate more memory to the Next slot for the game to run: you need at least 168K to run Lander, and at least 400K to run BigLander.

 Note that the main source code in this repository is very close to being in BBC BASIC format, but it isn't exactly the same (which is why the BBC BASIC version is created by the build process rather than actually being the main source).
 This is because BBC BASIC has some limitations that make it a tricky companion for large commentaries like this.
 For example, the colon character separates multiple statements in BBC BASIC, but this also applies within comments, so any comments that contain colons will cause runtime errors when used in BASIC.
 The same applies with unmatched brackets and double-quotes, though these only generate warnings (though they do break the Text to BASIC conversion process).
 BBC BASIC also doesn't support comma-separated EQU arguments, which makes laying out tables like the object blueprints rather difficult.